 Ways To Make Room For Your Family: Home Addition and ADU Options

 Depending on your situation, one of the following options may be a good fit for you to add space to your home:

 1. ADU (Accessory Dwelling Unit) or Detached Garage Conversion

-The state of California and the city of Los Angeles have made it easy to add an additional living unit in your backyard.
+The state of California and the city of Los Angeles have made it easy to add an additional living unit in your backyard (see ADU definition here).
 As long as you have some room in your backyard (or a garage to convert), the new guidelines are pretty flexible and allow for one and two-story plans with up to 1200 square feet.
 You can find much more information in my other blogs about building an ADU or garage conversion.